HelloChatterbox/dev_documentation/docs/skill-development/voice-user-interface-design-guidelines/what-can-a-skill-do.md

 ## What can a Skill do?

 Skills give Chatterbox the ability to perform a variety of functions.
 They can be installed or removed by the user, and can be easily updated to expand functionality.
 To get a good idea of what skills to build, let’s talk about the best use cases for a voice assistant, and what types of things Chatterbox can do.

-Chatterbox can run on a variety of platforms from the Linux Desktop to our dedicated Smart Speakers, the Mark I and Mark II.
+Chatterbox can run on a variety of platforms from the Linux Desktop to our dedicated Smart Speakers.
 Different devices will have slightly different use cases.
 Devices in the home are generally located in the living room or kitchen and are ideal for listening to the news, playing music, general information, using timers while cooking, checking the weather, and other similar activities that are easily accomplished hands free.

 ### Basic functions